Proper Carry Etiquette

 The biases in court are accentuated by the fact that judges, prosecutors, and the jury usually have woefully little experience with firearms and criminal behavior.
 For example: Someone ought to be using a semi-automatic, intermediate caliber rifle with large capacity magazines most of the time.
 You and I know that it isn’t to shoot the person more.
 It’s to manipulate the gun less, as simpler is better for a high stress scenario.
 But will the people on jury duty know that?
 They tend to believe gun myths like spraying Teflon onto your bullets will make them magical cop killing bullets that penetrate any armor, or that a scope will instantly turn any gun into a sniper rifle.
 It’s important to keep this in mind when putting attachments onto your firearms.
 This isn’t to say you shouldn’t use a red dot sight or whatever- just don’t add a bunch of unnecessary “upgrades” like some people do with their Swiss Army Knife AR-15 builds.
 There are always two fights: the one for your life and the one for your freedom.
 Anything superfluous that would risk either is an extremely unwise decision.

 And on that note, a tip for all the newbies: If you see someone with a Punisher skull, don’t listen to a single word they say unless you’re at a comic con.
 (I also immediately dismiss anyone who carries lockpicks in their EDC because there’s a 150% chance their experience is little more than watching zombie movies.
-You can usually tell who those type of people are though.)
+You can usually tell who those types of people are though.)

 Social awareness extends to more than just yourself, too.